The forgiving nature of the web

 HTML and CSS are both extraordinarily relaxed and forgiving.

-This does not mean you have to be sloppy and lazy.
-Fault-tolerant systems are a backup with robustness built-in and are different from “you should not bother.”
+Fault-tolerant systems are a backup with robustness built in and are different from “you should not bother.”

 Write strict HTML, lint your CSS, and compile your JavaScript to up your game.
 Don’t rely on fault tolerance to fix your code.
 You win in the long run.